oolayemi/license-service/Explanation.md

 - Brands cannot see or manage other brands’ licenses
 - License keys are reusable **within** a brand but never across brands

+> Multi-tenancy is fully designed at the database and API level.
+Production-level scaling strategies (database sharding, caching, async processing) are documented in the trade-offs section but not implemented.

 ---

 ### 2.3 Core Domain Model